LCC-CIT/CS123-CourseMaterials/CS123_Syllabus_8wk.md

 #### Software Required for Lab Assignments

-You will need to download these applications and install them on your computer.
-They are already installed on the computers in the classroom.
+You will need to download any of these applications that aren't already installed on your computer and install them.
+They are already installed on the computers in the classroom and the CIT lab.

 - A web browser.

-- Microsoft  Word (see the free Microsoft Office offer below) or a word processor that is compatible with Word, like the free, open source, [Libre Office](https://www.libreoffice.org).
+- [Adobe Reader](http://get.adobe.com/reader/) for reading PDF files.
+- [QuickTime](https://support.apple.com/downloads/quicktime),  [VLC Media Player](https://www.videolan.org/vlc/) or some other means of viewing videos.
+- Office software such as [MS Office](http://www.microsoftstore.com/store/msusa/en_US/cat/All-Office/categoryID.69403900?icid=Office_365_subnav_22092015_All_Office&s_kwcid=AL!4249!3!82552207853!e!!g!!microsoft office&WT.mc_id=pointitsem+Google+Adwords+5+-+Office+15+Suites&ef_id=UsDFgAAAAHy-iVuM:20160104142119:s), [OpenOffice.org](http://download.openoffice.org/) or [GoogleDocs](https://www.google.com/accounts/ServiceLogin?service=writely&passive=1209600&continue=http://docs.google.com/&followup=http://docs.google.com/&ltmpl=homepage).
+- [Discord](https://discord.com/) for class communication and collaboration with your team.
+  - Sign up for a free account, if you don't already have one.
+  - Accept my invitation to the [ItAI Discord server](https://discord.com/invite/EpC4cGfG) (yes, click on the link).
+  - You can install the Discord app on any computer, phone or tablet; or use it through a web browser.

 ####  Free and Discounted Software for Students